dompainter/dms/README.md

 - Webpack
 - Babel
 - Live updating
+- Storybook
+- Jest and Enzyme testing

 ## Scripts
 - `npm run dev` to run the project at `localhost:8080`
 - `npm run lint` to lint the project (ESLint config file provided)
 - `npm run webpack` to build and bundle the project into a `build` directory (not provided here)
+- `npm run storybook` to run storybook at `localhost:6006`
+- `npm run build-storybook` to build a storybook bundle
+- `npm run test` to execute all test files using jest

 ## Getting started
 1. Clone this repository